Life Changes: How Do I Prepare to Retire?

 The Option Election form tells us how you want your retirement benefit paid to you.
 It must be filed by the last day of the month in which you retire (unless you are otherwise notified, as in the case of disability retirement).

 All of the options provide you with a monthly benefit for life.
 The Single Life Allowance option provides you with the highest retirement benefit.
 However, under this option, no monthly payments are made to your beneficiaries after you die.
-All of the other options reduce your benefit in order to possibly provide for your beneficiary (or beneficiaries) upon your death.
+All of the other options reduce your benefit in order to provide for your beneficiary (or beneficiaries) or estate upon your death.
 Your accountant, financial advisor or estate planner can help you determine the tax implications of the various options.

 If you have not yet received an estimate of the amounts payable under each option available to you, we will notify you of your Option Election deadline in the letter that accompanies your estimate.